nasa/podaacpy/docs/source/index.rst

-.. python-podaac documentation master file, created by sphinx-quickstart on Wed Feb 17 22:41:22 2016.
+.. podaacpy documentation master file, created by sphinx-quickstart on Wed Feb 17 22:41:22 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to python-podaac's documentation!
+Welcome to podaacpy's documentation!
 =========================================

 Contents: